smaboshe/Lumangwe/README.md

 ## To Run This Rails Project

-You will need Git, RVM and a version of npm installed.
+You will need Git, RVM and npm installed.

 Clone the repository: